-With the help of LLC promotora, Celina, and caregiver Gilbert at Chapa-De, Hermelinda was able to get full-coverage through Medi-Cal.
+With the help of the LLC, Hermelinda was able to get full-coverage through Medi-Cal.
 Her doctor put her on medication that enabled her to finally get of the house.

 Her spirits are high again.
 Hermelinda feels as though she has a new lease on life.
 She has even found the confidence to publish a book titled, El Patito Feo.
-She is extremely grateful for all the support she received from the LLC and Gilbert at Chapa-De.
+She is extremely grateful for all the support she received from the LLC.